IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Experiments and Discussion

 \subsection{Experimental Setup}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

 We conduct experiments on three benchmark datasets: Flickr, Ciao, and Yelp.
 We first remove users without social connections and then apply a 5-core setting for the interaction data, retaining users and items with at least 5 interactions.
 The detailed data statistics are stated in Table \ref{tab:statistic2}.
-These three datasets have different levels of noise ratio, as demonstrated in the Introduction, which allows us to evaluate the robustness of our model in different scenarios.
+These three datasets have different levels of noise ratio, as demonstrated in Section III.A, which allows us to evaluate the robustness of our model in different scenarios.

-\subsubsection{Metrics.}
+\subsubsection{Metrics}

-To evaluate the top-$K$ recommendation performance of all methods, we employ four metrics: Hit Ratio (H), Precision (P), Recall (R), and Normalized discounted cumulative gain (N) with $K=5$.
+To evaluate the top-$K$ recommendation performance of all methods, we employ four metrics: Hit Ratio (H), Precision (P), Recall (R), and Normalized discounted cumulative gain (N) with $K=5,10$.
 For each user in the test set, we conduct item ranking on all candidate items to ensure the reliability of the results.

-\subsubsection{Comparison baselines.}
+\subsubsection{Comparison baselines}

 We compare IDVT with the following four categories of methods: traditional GNN-free, GNN-based collaborative filtering, GNN-based social, and SSL-based social models.
-In the first category, we include BPR~\citep{rendle2012bpr}, which is a well-known method based on Bayesian personalized ranking.
-The second category consists of LightGCN~\citep{he2020lightgcn} that focuses on collaborative filtering and explores the higher-order information in the interaction graph.
-In the third category, DiffNet~\citep{wu2019neural} enhances user representations with recursive social diffusion, and DESIGN~\citep{tao2022revisiting} uses the knowledge distillation technique to enhance the denoising process.
-In the fourth category, we consider ESRF ~\citep{yu2020enhancing}, SEPT ~\citep{yu2021socially} MHCN~\citep{yu2021self}, and DSL~\citep{wang2023denoised}, all capable of learning unlabelled data.
+In the first category, we include BPR\cite{rendle2012bpr}, which is a well-known method based on Bayesian personalized ranking.
+The second category consists of LightGCN\cite{he2020lightgcn} that focuses on collaborative filtering and explores the higher-order information in the interaction graph.
+In the third category, DiffNet\cite{wu2019neural} enhances user representations with recursive social diffusion, and DESIGN\cite{tao2022revisiting} uses the knowledge distillation technique to enhance the denoising process.
+In the fourth category, we consider ESRF \cite{yu2020enhancing}, SEPT \cite{yu2021socially}, MHCN\cite{yu2021self}, DSL\cite{wang2023denoised} and SHaRe~\cite{jiang2024challenging}, all capable of learning unlabelled data.

-\subsubsection{Implementation details.}
+\subsubsection{Implementation details}